Did you know that the very first European convicts to land in Australia did so in 1788?

 They believed that sending people to distant colonies would give them a second chance at life.

-After the American Revolution, Britain could no longer send convicts to America, which is one of the reasons they began sending them to Australia.
+After the American Revolution in 1775-1783, Britain could no longer send convicts to America, which is one of the reasons they began sending them to Australia.

 In 1787, the British government decided to establish a penal colony in Australia.
 A penal colony is a settlement that is used to house criminals.

-The First Fleet was a group of 11 ships that set sail from Portsmouth, England, in May 1787.
+So, the First Fleet was a group of 11 ships that set sail from Portsmouth, England, on May 13, 1787.

 The fleet was commanded by Captain Arthur Phillip.
-It consisted of around 700 convicts, 200 soldiers, and 30 sailors.
+It included approximately 1,420 people, consisting of 732 convicts and nearly 700 officers, marines, and crew members.

 Most of the convicts were sentenced to seven years imprisonment, but some were given life sentences.